openprocurement/openprocurement.auctions.dgf/docs/source/standard/document.rst

     string

     Possible values for :ref:`auction`

     * `notice` - **Auction notice**

       The formal notice that gives details of an auction.
 This may be a link to a downloadable document, to a web page, or to an official gazette in which the notice is contained.

     * `technicalSpecifications` - **Technical Specifications**

       Detailed technical information about goods or services to be provided.

     * `evaluationCriteria` - **Evaluation Criteria**

       Information about how bids will be evaluated.

     * `clarifications` - **Clarifications to bidders questions**

       Including replies to issues raised in pre-bid conferences.

     * `bidders` - **Information on bidders**

       Information on bidders or participants, their validation documents and any procedural exemptions for which they qualify.

     * `virtualDataRoom` - **Virtual Data Room** (available only for the `dgfFinancialAssets` procedure, see :ref:`fintutorial`)

     * `illustration` - **Illustrations**

+    * `x_dgfAssetFamiliarization` - **Asset Familiarization**

     Possible values for :ref:`award`

     * `winningBid` - **Winning Bid**

     Possible values for :ref:`contract`

     * `notice` - **Contract notice**

       The formal notice that gives details of a contract being signed and valid to start implementation.
 This may be a link to a downloadable document, to a web page, or to an official gazette in which the notice is contained.

     * `contractSigned` - **Signed Contract**

     * `contractAnnexe` - **Annexes to the Contract**

     Possible values for :ref:`bid`

     * `commercialProposal` - **Сommercial proposal**

     * `qualificationDocuments` - **Qualification documents**

     * `eligibilityDocuments` - **Eligibility documents**

     * `financialLicense` - **License** (available only for the `dgfFinancialAssets` procedure, see :ref:`fintutorial`)

     * `auctionProtocol` - **Auction protocol**